masasin/masasin.github.io/docs/cv/teaching.md

-# Teaching experience
+# Teaching Experience
-2003 &ndash; Present
+_2003 &ndash; Present_

 ???+ summary

     - Over 20 years of experience as a private tutor, teaching subjects ranging from math and physics to English and Japanese, as well as Python for project work.
-    - Notable successes include helping a financial analyst automate his tasks, leading to a promotion and a sponsored masters degree, and assisting a PhD student with his research, resulting in a named acknowledgement in his published paper.
-    - Since 2019, have been teaching both locally and online.
-    - Have a long history of helping colleagues and classmates, tutoring them in various subjects, mentoring younger students, and helping them with problems in general.
+    - I have a long history of helping colleagues and classmates, tutoring them in various subjects, mentoring peers, and helping people with problems in general.
     - Recognized for the ability to explain complex concepts in simple terms and have received praise for patience and effective teaching methods.
+    - I teach both locally and remotely.

 ## Private tutor
 I started tutoring in middle school, when I helped a neighbour pass his national exam.